rgaucin/election-analysis/README.md

 ## Project Overview

-A Board of Elections employee has given the following tasks to complete an election audit of a recent congressional election.
+A Board of Elections employee has given the following tasks to be completed in an election audit of a recent congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.